flutter/devtools/docs/debugger.md

 ## Getting started

-DevTools includes a full source level debugger, including breakpoints, stepping, and variables inspection.
+DevTools includes a full source level debugger, including breakpoints, stepping, and variable inspection.

-When you open the Debugger tab in DevTools, you should see all the libraries for you application listed in bottom left of the screen (under the `Scripts` area), and the source for the main entry-point for your app in the loaded in the main source area.
+When you open the debugger tab, you should see all the libraries for you application listed in bottom left of the screen (under the `Scripts` area), and the source for the main entry-point for your app in the loaded in the main source area.

-In order to browser around more of your application sources, you can scroll through the `Scripts` area and select other source files.
+In order to browse around more of your application sources, you can scroll through the `Scripts` area and select other source files to display.

 <img src="images/debugger_screenshot.png" width="900" />

 ## Setting breakpoints

 To set a breakpoint, click on the left margin (the line number ruler) in the source area.
-Click once will set a breakpoint, which should also show up in the `Breakpoints` area on the left.
+Clicking once will set a breakpoint, which should also show up in the `Breakpoints` area on the left.
 Clicking again will remove the breakpoint.

 ## The call stack and variables areas